apache/kylin/website/_docs/install/kylin_aws_emr.md

 ### Start EMR cluster

-Launch an EMR cluser with AWS web console, command line or API.
+Launch an EMR cluster with AWS web console, command line or API.
 Select *HBase* in the applications as Kylin need HBase service.

 You can select "HDFS" or "S3" as the storage for HBase, depending on whether you need Cube data be persisted after shutting down the cluster.
 EMR HDFS uses the local disk of EC2 instances, which will erase the data when cluster is stopped, then Kylin metadata and Cube data can be lost.